 However, knowing what’s ahead makes me reticent to leave.
 The declining daylight hours, the Chinese winter and the lack of familiar faces.
 The next face I’ll recognise is likely to be in Hong Kong – 10,000km and about maybe four months away.
 It’s an alarming thought that I can’t really consider.

 The trip must go on…soon I head east again to Azerbaijan, across the Caspian Sea and into Kazakhstan.
 I am a little wary of the coming months.
 Up until this point it was reasonably smooth logistically and socially.

-4,000 miles I will always remember but 4,000 miles that I know will soon seem a distant memory as I delve into more remote places.
+6,000km I will always remember but 6,000km that I know will soon seem a distant memory as I delve into more remote places.

 The nervous excitement I feel is why I’m on this trip.
 This is the freedom I have chosen to seek and something tells me it could get interesting.